 Delano Dunn was born in Los Angeles, California, and currently lives and works in New York City.
 Through painting, mixed media, and collage, Dunn explores questions of racial identity and perception through various contexts, ranging from the personal to the political, and drawing from his experience growing up in South Central L.A.
 He has had solo exhibitions in New York, Los Angeles, among others.
 In 2017 he was nominated for the prestigious United States Artists Fellowship and received the Sustainable Arts Foundation Individual Artist's Grant.
 He was the 2016 recipient of the College Art Association’s Visual Arts Graduate Fellowship.
 Group exhibitions include The Wassaic Project, ArtSpace in New Haven, Spring/Break Art Show, Project for Empty Space, PULSE New York, The Delaware Contemporary, La Bodega Gallery, and more.
 Dunn's work has been featured in VICE Media’s The Creators Project, PrintbyPrint, Artbean, and Black Artist News.
 Other awards include the Delaware Contemporary’s Curator’s Choice Award, and SVA’s Edward Zutrau Memorial Award and Alumni Thesis Scholarship Award.
-Dunn recently completed residences at Project for Empty Space in Newark, NJ, The Wassaic Artist Residency, and SPACE at Ryder Farm.
-He lives in Chicago, Ill with his wife and two children.
+Residencies include The Wassaic Summer Artist Residency, Project for Empty Space in Newark, NJ, and SPACE at Ryder Farm.
+He is represented by Lesley Heller Gallery in New York, and is a Teaching Fellow at The School of the Art Institute of Chicago.
+He lives in Chicago with his wife and two children.